Last updated: 23-05-2024. From web page: Council Constitution.

 Who can put items on the Cabinet agenda?

 The Leader will decide upon the schedule for the meetings of the Cabinet.
-S/he may put on the agenda of any Cabinet meeting any matter which s/he wishes, whether or not authority has been delegated to the Cabinet, a committee of it or any Member or officer in respect of that matter.
-The Director of Governance, Legal & HR will comply with the Leader’s requests in this respect.
+They may put on the agenda of any Cabinet meeting any matter which they wish, whether or not authority has been delegated to the Cabinet, a committee of it or any Member or officer in respect of that matter.
+The Director of Legal & Governance will comply with the Leader’s requests in this respect.

 In addition:

-1. Any Member of the Cabinet may require the Director of Governance, Legal & HR to make sure that an item is placed on the agenda of the next available meeting of the Cabinet for consideration.
-If s/he receives such a request the Monitoring Officer Director of Governance, Legal & HR will comply.
+1. Any Member of the Cabinet may require the Director of Legal & Governance to make sure that an item is placed on the agenda of the next available meeting of the Cabinet for consideration.
+If they receive such a request the Monitoring Officer Director of Legal & Governance will comply.

 Form of Agenda